Admissions » CTA Tuition and Affordability

 FACTS portal - Financial Aid

 This portal must be completed by all financial aid applicants, regardless of whether or not you qualify for EITC or OSTC funding, unless you are applying through the Short Form.
-To access the FACTS online application, please CLICK HERE.
-You will need to upload your 2023 W2 or 1099, your 2023 1040 tax form, and any other supporting tax schedules.
-The deadline for existing families to submit an application has passed.
+To access the FACTS online application, please CLICK HERE; the portal officially opens January 1, 2025.
+You will need to upload your 2024 W2 or 1099, your 2023 1040 tax form, and any other supporting tax schedules.
+The deadline for families to submit an application is March 1, 2025.
 Scholarships for applications by existing families received after that date are limited by the availability of funds.
 Families of newly admitted students must contact the Business Office at [email protected].

 Short Form